 This important first phase is about discovering what capabilities and needs the business has from data.
 It also serves as an important step in sharing the art of the possible from using data science data effectively and beginning the collaboration journey with the different stakeholder groups in the business.

 The capabilities assessment defines how data is being used today, maps out current systems, data and tools and should consist of the following activities:

-Data Audit and Analysis – this can be a desk-based review of the current data, its accessibility, availability and a quality/suitability review of source data and current data stores
+Data Audit and Analysis – this can be a desk-based review of the current data, its accessibility, availability and a quality and suitability review of source data and current data stores.

 Define Business Wide Data and Analytics Requirements

 Gathering together the requirements for data from the business should be carried out and is best achieved through a structured interview process covering off the following:

 This summary should look to identify both the successes and challenges with current use cases to provide a clear picture of the current state of play that can be referred back to later as part of reviewing progress.